Notice of marriage

 You must both have lived in the registration district in England or Wales for at least seven days before giving notice at the register office.
 If you both live within the same district, you will need to give notice at the same office.
 However, if you live in different registration districts you will have to give notice separately in your own areas.

-The appointments will be available from Monday 13 July at Bridgend Register Office’s all-new premises within the Civic Offices at Angel Street, Bridgend, and can be booked by calling 01656 642391 or emailing firstname.lastname@example.org
+Appointments are available at Bridgend Register Office within the Civic Offices at Angel Street, Bridgend, and can be booked by calling 01656 642391 or emailing email@example.com

 When to give notice of a marriage